 Important: the goal of this page is to offer general information on approaches that are out there.
 Heidi's approach, i.e. the entire approach here at Baby Sleep Advice.com, is Truly No Tears in all respects and so differs completely from the CIO method referred to below.

 When is Cry It Out not safe at all?
-At what age can you start?
+Does it ever actually make sense?
+At what age?
+In which situation?

 are not safe for newborn, young or sick babies and

 successful at that age.
-On the other hand, there are some situations
+On the other hand, there are very specific situations

 where you could

 consider it (in my opinion only if other methods are bothering rather than helping, see example below).

 , you may decide

 to giveÂ baby sleep training a try.
 To make the most